semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 Restores an archive with given key.
 In case of a cache hit, archive is retrieved and available at its original path in the job environment.
+Cached directory (or file) is restored on the current path, from where the function is called.

 In case of cache miss, the comma-separated fallback takes over and command looks up the next key.
 If no archives are restored command exits with 0.